MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/declaredconfiguration-csp.md

 <!-- Add any additional information about this CSP here.
 Anything outside this section will get overwritten. -->
 ## Declared Configuration OMA URI

-A Declared Configuration request is sent using an OMA-URI similar to `./Device/Vendor/MSFT/DeclaredConfiguration/Host/[Complete|Inventory]/Documents/{document id guid}/Document`.
+A Declared Configuration request is sent using an OMA-URI similar to `./Device/Vendor/MSFT/DeclaredConfiguration/Host/[Complete|Inventory]/Documents/{DocID}/Document`.

 - The URI is prefixed with a targeted scope.
 The target of the scenario settings can only be device wide for Extensibility.
 The scope should be "Device".
-- `{document id guid}` is a unique identifier for the desired state of the configuration scenario.
-Every document must have a unique doc id, which must be a GUID.
+- `{DocID}` is a unique identifier for the desired state of the configuration scenario.
+Every document must have a ID, which must be a GUID.
-- The request can be a Configuration request, Inventory request or Complete.
+- The request can be a Configuration request, Inventory or Complete.

 Example URI for a Complete request: `./Device/Vendor/MSFT/DeclaredConfiguration/Host/Complete/Documents/27FEA311-68B9-4320-9FC4-296F6FDFAFE2/Document`

-The Server to Client flow of the configuration URI request, Complete, is the same as an Inventory request.

 ## DeclaredConfiguration Document XML